The getUTCDay()

 Return value

-object represents a valid date, an integer number corresponding to the day of the week for the given date, according to universal time: 0 for Sunday, 1 for Monday, 2 for Tuesday, and so on.
-Otherwise, NaN
+An integer corresponding to the day of the week for the given date according to universal time: 0 for Sunday, 1 for Monday, 2 for Tuesday, and so on.
+Returns NaN

 Examples